willfindlay/honors-thesis/thesis/thesis.md

 an idea of how users interact with ebpH, what their perception of the system is, and whether changes need to be made to increase its potential for future adoption.

-### General System Introspection and the Future of ebpH
+### General System Introspection: Integrating Multiple Homeostatic Systems into ebpH

 \label{general_introspection}